 Brain Network Analysis

-We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel computer science-based time-series, network and graph theory analysis methods, and applying these to multi-modal in vivo human imaging and neurophysiological data that we acquire.
+We are soliciting applications from post-doctoral level computational neuroscientists interested in developing and implementing novel time-series, network and graph theory analysis methods, and applying these to multi-modal in vivo human imaging and neurophysiological data that we acquire.

 Extracellular Matrix (ECM) MRI